andy8radshaw/sei-project-one/README.md

 # Future content and improvements:
 - Increased Computer intelligence
-- differing levels of difficulty
+- Differing levels of difficulty
-- the ability for players to move ships and place them where they want as well as the random button currently implemented
+- The ability for players to move ships and place them where they want as well as the random button currently implemented
 - Add a multi-player feature so two players could compete against each other
-- explosions and misses to be animated
+- Explosions and misses to be animated
-- the grids to be animated
+- The grids to be animated
-- animated bombs across the page from one grid to the other
+- Animated bombs across the page from one grid to the other
-- more concise and DRY code in certain areas
+- More concise and DRY code in certain areas

+# Key Learnings
-- I have learned from this project that I need to do more refactoring of my code as I am working on the project.
-I tried to write understandable, clean and well annotated code, however, there are certainly sections in this project where I didn't have time to refactor at all and it was a case of adding the working code and getting the job done and moving on.
+I have learned from this project that I need to do more refactoring of my code as I am working on the project.
+At the time I tried to write understandable, clean and well annotated code, however, there are certainly sections in this project where I didn't have time to refactor at all and it was a case of adding the working code and getting the job done and moving on to the next feature.